sheehanja/auto-naval-letter-formatter/README.md

 “Company, atten-tiiioon!” the Company First Sergeant yelled, signaling the start of the forced script.
 20 minutes later, I snapped back to the formation.
 The company commander had just told a joke and was rewarded with the appropriate amount of forced laughter from the hostage audience.
 More comments about safety, ooh-rahs, sex, and alcohol.

 “We must get out of the habit of a zero-defect mentality” the company commander bellowed towards his group of gathered Marines, who were discreetly looking at their watches.
-He called the first sergeant up to the front and walked over to me.
-The Marines hastily shuffled away while avoiding eye contact with anyone.
+He called the first sergeant up to the front who promptly caveated and piggy-backed a few comments before dismissing the group.
+The company commander walked over to me while the Marines hastily shuffled away while deliberately avoiding eye contact with anyone.

 “Lieutenant, can I speak with you?” he asked while throwing in an ample amount of Copenhagen into his bottom lip.